Dear Joe, ab$olutely love the banking indu$try. Love, Aaron

 By : Melanie Furlong

 Three hours from Halifax and just a 30-minute drive from Yarmouth, Trout Point Lodge is so deep in the woods of southwest Nova Scotia that there’s no cell phone service.
 Upland bogs, eskers, pools, giant boulders and granite barrens make up the rough and rocky landscape at the edge of the Tobeatic Wilderness Area, a UNESCO World Biosphere Reserve.
 The lodge is set here on the Tusket and Napier rivers, where wildlife such as moose, black bear, bald eagles, brook trout, porcupines and flying squirrels far outnumber any human occupants.
-It’s truly a wilderness nature retreat—a perfect location to get away from it all.
+It’s truly a wilderness nature retreat

 The Times Picayune was forced to retract that all companies and buildings owned by Broussard and D’Aquila were Trout Point Lodge.